jdeck88/T3/README.md

 ## build_owl

  Automatically build OWL files and setup project for further work using a simple parent/child CSV file.
-The goal for this step is to take a single CSV file with the correct information and we can setup an ontology build project.  [ontopilot](https://github.com/stuckyb/ontopilot) is very close to providing a completely automated solution for building an ontology and associated configuration files directly from a CSV file simply defining parent/child relationships.
-The following are steps taken to automatically create the ontology:
+The goal for this step is to take a single CSV file with the correct information and we can setup an ontology build project.
+In an ideal world, we pipe information from the discovery section into this script.
+[Ontopilot](https://github.com/stuckyb/ontopilot) was used for testing automated ontology building by starting with a single CSV file defining parent/child relationships.
+The following are steps take to run this (ontopilot software must be downloaded and installed first):

 ```
-mkdir sample/ontopilot_sample_class
-cd sample/ontopilot_sample_class
 ontopilot init
 cp {a CSV file with class relationships} src/entities/sample_classes_1.csv
-# may need to edit project.conf file here-- check this
 ontopilot make ontology
 ```

-As a summary, the input files for the constructing the files is (sample_classes_1.csv) and the output is [sample_classes-raw.owl](https://raw.githubusercontent.com/jdeck88/T3/master/sample/ontopilot_sample_class/ontology/sample_classes-raw.owl)
+A sample of this was run on files in this repository using the input file (sample_classes_1.csv) with the output file [sample_classes-raw.owl](https://raw.githubusercontent.com/jdeck88/T3/master/sample/ontopilot_sample_class/ontology/sample_classes-raw.owl)

-Another sample file is produced on instance data with the input file of [sample_individuals_1.csv](https://github.com/jdeck88/T3/blob/master/sample/ontopilot_individual_class/src/entities/sample_individuals_1.csv) and the output file of [sample_individuals-raw.owl](https://raw.githubusercontent.com/jdeck88/T3/master/sample/ontopilot_individual_class/ontology/ontopilot_individual-raw.owl
+Another sample file using only instance with input file [sample_individuals_1.csv](https://github.com/jdeck88/T3/blob/master/sample/ontopilot_individual_class/src/entities/sample_individuals_1.csv) and output file  [sample_individuals-raw.owl](https://raw.githubusercontent.com/jdeck88/T3/master/sample/ontopilot_individual_class/ontology/ontopilot_individual-raw.owl

 ## Software and dependencies